 The Act created an independent institution, the Harris Tweed Authority, to ensure standards were kept up and to award the famous Harris Tweed Orb Mark to deserving producers.

-Harris Tweed can be bought on the very ground where it’s made – at the Harris Tweed Hebrides shop in Stornoway – giving you the opportunity to buy a very dashing souvenir of your time in this precious place.
+Harris Tweed can be bought here where it’s made – at the Harris Tweed Hebrides shop in Stornoway – giving you the opportunity to buy a very dashing souvenir of your time in this precious place.

 St Clement’s Church